abbwiljoh/abbwiljoh-linux-crash-course/README.md

 # abbwiljoh-linux-crash-course
 Notes and assignments for the Linux Crash Course at MDH.
+By William Johansson.
+In group with Gabriel Calota and Jonathan Damsgaard Falck.

 ### Contents: